 This is a form of dialogue reading, or actively ENGAGING your child in the reading experience.
 Interacting with the text instead of passively listening can “turbocharge” the development of literacy skills such as comprehension in preschool-aged children.

 By asking questions about the characters’ challenges, you can also give your child’s problem-solving abilities a boost.

-For book suggestions, refer to the printable Top 85 Growth Mindset Books for Children & Adults in our Growth Mindset Printables Kit.
+For book suggestions, refer to our Top 85 Growth Mindset Books for Children & Adults list.

 Teach the Problem-Solving Steps

 Come up with a simple problem-solving process for your child, one that you can consistently implement.
 For example, you might try the following five steps: